If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 7. The Marvels (2023)

-Is it really a sequel if its a teamup?
-Sequel or not, The Marvels blows past 2019's Captain Marvel - while at the same time it wouldn't be able to without the launchpad of that film.
-The Marvel trinity of Captain Marvel, Ms. Marvel, and Photon skippe the fighting-then-friends cliche that other superhero team-ups (especially in the MCU) employ, and allow genuine friendship, regret, and second chances to really blossom here.
-While the movie's villain idn't get enough screen time to gain a real foothold for me, the movie itself is a great summer movie celebration.
-(Chris Arrant)
+Is it really a sequel if its a team-up?
+Sequel or not, The Marvels blows past 2019's Captain Marvel in terms of scope and ambition - but at the same time, it wouldn't be able to without the launchpad of that earlier film.
+(Or, for that matter, Disney+ series Ms. Marvel and WandaVision, where the two other stars of the movie originated.)
+The Marvels trinity of Captain Marvel, Ms. Marvel, and Photon thankfully skip the fighting-then-friends cliche that other superhero team-ups employ, especially in the MCU, a move which allows genuine friendship, regret, and second chances to really blossom here.
+While the movie's villain didn't get enough screen time to gain a real foothold for me, the movie itself proved a great summer movie celebration.
+(Yes, even though the movie came out in November.)
+[Chris Arrant]

 6. Avengers: Endgame (2019)